bounoable/on-click-outside/README.md

 _outside_ element.

-Note that the `tabindex` attribute of the element must be manually set, otherwise it cannot be focused and therefore it cannot lose its focus.
+Note that the `tabindex` attribute of the element must be manually set, otherwise it cannot be focused and therefore cannot lose its focus.

 ```html
 <template>